alishafazal/life-hacks-project-1/README.md

 # UX
 ### Site Purpose
-To provide intutive and easy to follow life hacks for people to follow and test for themselves.
+To provide intutive and easy to follow life hacks for people to follow and test for themselves to implement in their daily lives.

 ### Site Goal
 To make life eaiser by providing useful solutions to common everday problems using everday items, so anyone can follow along.